2020 Toyota Yaris Trim Levels with Comparisons & Configurations.

 Overall, the LE is the better trim to go with for the sedan version of the 2020 Toyota Yaris.
 Though $1,000 more, it contains a number of higher-end features that consumers may be interested in.

-Compare the 2020 Toyota Yaris LE Sedan vs. XLE Sedan Trim Levels.
+Compare the 2020 Toyota Yaris LE Sedan vs. XLE Sedan Trims.
 What is the difference?

 The primary difference between these two trims is the transmission option.
 Where the LE gives consumers the choice of automatic or manual, the XLE is an automatic-only model.
 Thus, the extra $1,000 in MSRP comes with heightened features.